 - Breaking up long spells of DSE work helps to prevent fatigue, eyestrain, upper limb disorders and backache.
-Most employees within the University will have some control over their own working arrangements and will be able to organise their work to take this into account. - The best way to break up work is to alternate work with more active tasks, such as filing, photocopying etc. Where this is not possible, more formal breaks may be necessary. - Frequent mini breaks every 15-30 minutes are preferable to longer breaks, taken every couple of hours.
+Most employees within the University will have some control over their own working arrangements and will be able to organise their work to take this into account. - The best way to break up work is to alternate work with more active tasks, such as filing, photocopying etc. Where this is not possible, more formal breaks may be necessary. - Frequent micro breaks (2 to 3 minutes) every 30 to 40 minutes are preferable to longer breaks taken every couple of hours.